-The minor in Russian will provide students the opportunity to acquire a core of basic knowledge of Russia, Russian culture, and the Russian language.
+The minor in Russian will provide students the opportunity to acquire a core of basic knowledge of Russia and other Russian-speaking countries and their cultures, and the Russian language.
 The minor is available as an elective to students who are enrolled in bachelor’s degree programs at Michigan State University other than the Bachelor of Arts Degree in Russian.
 With the approval of the department and college that administers the student’s degree program, the courses that are used to satisfy the minor may also be used to satisfy the requirements for the bachelor’s degree.

 Students who plan to complete the requirements of the minor should consult the undergraduate advisor in the Department of Linguistics, Languages, and Cultures.